 I try to write interesting stories in which things happen and people change.
 My first collection of short stories – Four American Tales – is out now.
 You can read about it here.

 I also have some novels that will be published after Four American Tales: look out for news updates on Take the Late Train and The Long Voyage Home.

 I’ve spent my entire life surrounded by books: I became an avid reader as a child and have never stopped since!
 It was a natural step to a career in publishing, where I’ve worked full time for major publishers as an editor and project manager.
 However, for most of my working life I’ve been an independent editor and writer.
 My editing skills have brought me into close working relationships with literally thousands of authors across many genres and subjects – from children’s picture books to cutting-edge academic scholarship and most points in between.

 I’ve written non-fiction for mainstream publishers, as well as for organizations in the not-for-profit sector.
 Putting my skills to work for good causes has been a particular satisfaction for me.

 For some years, I’ve been involved in exciting new projects: writing contemporary fiction.
-I am a founder member of my fiction critique group and currently a submissions reader for an online literary magazine.
+I am a founder member of my fiction critique group and a former submissions reader for an online literary magazine.
 I’ve been privileged to review some fine work and, sadly, noted the common errors that independent authors make time and again.